MaximilianHagelstam/postgres-node-starter/README.md

-# TypeScript Express Starter
+# Postgres Node Starter

-TypeScript Express boilerplate
+Boilerplate for creating APIs with Node.js and PostgreSQL

 ## Getting started

 1. Make sure that you have Node.js and npm installed.
-2. Clone this repo using `git clone --depth=1 https://github.com/MaximilianHagelstam/ts-express-starter.git <YOUR_PROJECT_NAME>`
+2. Clone this repo using `git clone --depth=1 https://github.com/MaximilianHagelstam/postgres-node-starter.git <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.
 4. Make a `.env` it the root of your project as per `.env.example`.
 5. Run `yarn install` to install dependencies.